Skip to main content

 Neuroinflammation and the Endocrine Response

 Chronic neuroinflammation is another core feature of neurodegenerative disease.
 Microglia, the brain’s resident immune cells, become activated in the presence of Aβ plaques and cellular debris.
 While this is initially a protective response, chronic activation leads to the release of pro-inflammatory cytokines, which cause collateral damage to surrounding neurons and impair synaptic function.
-Both have demonstrated potent anti-inflammatory properties within the central nervous system.
+Both estrogen and progesterone have demonstrated potent anti-inflammatory properties within the central nervous system.

 Estrogen can suppress microglial activation and reduce the production of inflammatory cytokines like TNF-α and IL-1β.
 Progesterone and its metabolite, allopregnanolone, also exert powerful anti-inflammatory effects and can promote the repair of myelin sheaths, the protective covering around nerve fibers.
 The decline of these hormones removes this anti-inflammatory shield, leaving the brain more vulnerable to the cycle of inflammation and neurodegeneration.